 just so I can lick the frosting from the bowl so I can bring you guys more delicious treats for my favorite Fall season!!

-- Cut your butter into cubes and put on a plate back in the fridge until ready to use – COLD butter is KEY to getting the perfect scone
+- Cut your butter into cubes and set it on a plate back in the fridge until ready to use – COLD butter is KEY to getting the perfect scone

 - Use a pizza cutter to cut your dough into even triangles (I am all about multipurpose tools in the kitchen)!